artemijsem/CI601-NPC-Creator/README.md

 ### About
+This is a NPC dialogue creation tool developed as a part of my Final Year Project at the University of Brighton

+### About Grammy
-This is a JVM port of Kate Compton's story-grammar generator - [Tracery](https://github.com/galaxykate/tracery)
+This is a fork of [Grammy](https://github.com/AlmasB/grammy), a JVM port of Kate Compton's story-grammar generator - [Tracery](https://github.com/galaxykate/tracery) developed by Almas Baimagambetov

 ![Maven](https://img.shields.io/maven-central/v/com.github.almasb/grammy.svg)
 [![Build Status](https://travis-ci.org/AlmasB/grammy.svg?branch=master)](https://travis-ci.org/AlmasB/grammy)